Charles H. Ellis III: Prayer Day for Auto Workers

 In 2008 Bishop Ellis and Greater Grace Temple called for a "Prayer Day for Auto Workers" because of the ongoing automotive industry crisis.
 He prayed for the autoworkers at an altar surrounded by three SUVs and told them that God would not fail them.
 He told The New York Times, “We have never seen as midnight an hour as we face this coming week,” Bishop Ellis said, referring to the possibility that Congress would soon vote on a deal to give the carmakers enough money to stay afloat into next year.
 I don't know what's going to happen, but we need prayer,” he said.
 “When it’s all said and done, we’re all in this thing together.”

-Ariana Grande
+Ariana Grande groping incident

-Bishop Ellis was accused of groping singer Ariana Grande while hugging her from the side, holding her high above the waist with his hand around the side of her chest, while he thanked her at the televised funeral of Aretha Franklin.
+After Ariana Grande performed a rendition of "Natural Woman" at the televised funeral of Aretha Franklin, Bishop Ellis hugged Grande and unprompted, led her by the waist to the microphone where he made an off the cuff comment comparing her name to an order at Taco Bell.
+During the interaction, his hands were around the side of her chest with his fingers digging into her breast.
+The moment went viral gaining national coverage with numerous online posts citing Grande's uncomfortable reaction to Bishop Ellis "groping" her.

+The incident prompted many phone calls to the Detroit Police with The Police Capt.
+Jevon Johnson telling The Detroit Free Press, "We received some phone calls from citizens and saw (social media posts) that there may have been some kind of inappropriate contact...between Bishop Ellis and Ariana Grande".Grande declined to file a complaint wishing to move on from the incident.

 Ellis released an apology following coverage of the incident in the press, saying that it was not his intention and that he had hugged all the performers.
-In the statement, Ellis also apologized for joking that he thought Ariana Grande's name was a Taco Bell product.
+In the statement, Ellis also apologized for joke comparing her to an fast food item which viewers took to be a sexist and racist comment.
+Shannon Green of the Orlando Sentinel criticized his apology describing it as weak, but commended the "supporters of the MeToo movement" for "rightfully shaming the bishop for his inappropriate touching".